Let’s Talk Pinterest Analytics

-This feature is super simple and if you are new to Pinterest and have never used a graphic design tool.
+This feature is super simple for those who want an easy way to make a Pin image.
+A great way for those just starting out on Pinterest and have no idea what Canva or Photoshop is, or have the time to learn.
 This will be a perfect starting point.
 You can find wonderful stock images to use that are relevant to your posts on sites like Unsplash, Creative Market, Pexels.

 I personally use Canva, but I know when I started creating Pins a few years ago, it can be intimidating to learn something new and make it look good enough to pin.

 - Already Pinterest optimized in size